Waiting for the Storm

 “They bothered me until I started making the sculptures.”

-“I find a stone which suits the image.”
+“I find a stone which suits the image, and the stone absorbs it.”

 “After that, I only see the landscape when I focus on the stone.”